A Tribute to Defunct Video Stores

 Eventually about a third of Family Video was converted to a Jimmy John's.
 The sub shop was closed because it ended up being a front for drug trafficking.
 (That's not the only time you'll hear about drugs in this article.)
 You can see the empty storefront to the left of the photo below.

 I once applied for a job at this location, and was given a written test that would be intimidating to NASA candidates.
 I specifically recall a question about determining barometric pressure.
-I believe this test was given specifically to people they didn't want to hire, especially because I heard of an employee through a friend who was asked "Do you like movies?" as his sole interview question.
+I believe this test was given to people they didn't want to hire, especially because I heard of an employee who was asked "Do you like movies?" as his sole interview question.
 Lame.
 Still, I frequented this store out of principle until they insisted I had outstanding late fees and wouldn't let me rent anything until they were paid.
 Even though it was only a couple of bucks, those movies weren't late!
 Family Video is now more of a CBD store that happens to rent movies; they don't even advertise new releases anymore.

 UPDATE: This store is out of business as of September 2020.